Thad Jean: 2024 season

 Jean faced Romain Debienne at PFL 3 on April 19, 2024.
 He won the fight by knockout via punches in the first round.

-Jean faced Chris Brown on August 16, 2024 at PFL 8.
+Jean faced Chris Brown on August 16, 2024, at PFL 8.
 He won the fight by unanimous decision.

 2025 season

 In the opening round 2025 PFL Welterweight Tournament, Jean faced Mukhamed Berkhamov on April 3, 2025, at PFL 1.
 He won the bout in the first round of the fight by knockout via punches.

 In the semifinals, Jean faced Jason Jackson at PFL 5 on June 12, 2025.
 He won the back-and-forth bout via split decision.

 In the finals, Jean faced Logan Storley on August 1, 2025, at PFL 8.
 He won the bout by unanimous decision to win the tournament.

+2026

+Jean was scheduled to face Shamil Musaev for the vacant PFL Welterweight Championship on July 25, 2026, at PFL Washington DC.
+However, two days before the event, Musaev withdrew from the bout due to weight cut complications and was replaced by Ernesto Rodriguez.
+Jean won the title via technical knockout in round three.